Burning red feet?

 I could not wait two years.

 I found ways forward.
 I had no other choice.
 I used socks with cool gel pack inserts to manage flares.
-I was only 36 years old, yet I sat on a shower chair to bathe myself.
+I was only 36 years old, yet I sat on a shower chair to bathe myself, using a second chair to prop up my legs, and rinsed with lukewarm water.
 The muscles that once belonged to a marathon runner withered under my new sedentary lifestyle.
 I used a knee scooter when I could not stand.
-I never wore socks- not even in the dead of winter.
-I avoided the heat of summer- forgoing long walks I used to enjoy with friends, now running errands early in the day, and declining invitations to board a neighbor’s prized sailboat.
+I never wore socks, not even in the dead of winter.
+I avoided the heat of summer—forgoing long walks I used to enjoy with friends, now running errands early in the day, and declining invitations to board a neighbor’s prized sailboat.
 An avid painter, I lost yet another thing when EM invaded my hands.

 My world was growing smaller.
 I was losing the things I loved.